brian-team/brian2tools/docs_sphinx/user/mdexporter_user.rst

     </div>

-Similar to other device modes, to inform Brian to run in the exporter mode, the user should make the minimal changes of importing the required package and mentioning device `markdown` in `set_device()`.
+Similar to other device modes, to inform Brian to run in the exporter mode, the minimal changes required are importing the package and mentioning device `markdown` in `set_device()`.
+The markdown output can be accessed from `device.md_text`.

-The above example can be run in `debug` mode to print the output in stdout.
+The above example can also be run in `debug` mode to print the output in stdout.
 In that case, the changes to the above example are,